 But what happens after someone books a meeting with you?
 How do you ensure you convert leads?
 How do you route leads to the right rep?
 How do you find the other decision makers involved?

-For most B2B sales teams and small business owners who do everything themselves or their 1-person marketing and sales team, the answer is not much.
+For most B2B sales teams and small business owners who do everything themselves or work with a 1-person marketing and sales team, the answer is not much.

 They scan the company's homepage, try to remember what the prospect's company does, and walk into the meeting hoping they'll figure it out as they go.